-For instance, IKEA is taking steps to drastically reduce their carbon footprint.
+For instance, IKEA is taking steps to reduce its carbon footprint.

 4. Transport Distance

-Although flat pack furniture is easy to move, it is often transported in bulk to the end user who might be located far away from where the products are originally made.
-This makes the furniture piece less sustainable than locally produced hand-made furniture.
+The manufacturer transports the products in bulk to the end-user. who might be located far away.
+As a result, the furniture is less sustainable than locally produced hand-made furniture.

-Flat-pack furniture is low cost and easily accessible, but it has some disadvantages.
-Its mass production process has an adverse effect on the environment.
-However, steps have been made towards creating more eco-friendly MDF materials from recycled wood and by using non-toxic adhesives.
+Flat-pack furniture is low-cost and easily accessible, but it has some disadvantages.
+Its mass production process hurts the environment.
+However, manufacturers are trying to use non-toxic adhesives to create more eco-friendly MDF materials from recycled wood.

 We hope that manufacturers will keep making improvements and flat pack furniture sustainability will become the norm!